 As second option, the upper bounds of the long-run default rate reflect the values beyond which the Basel benchmark of the next less favourable credit quality step (CQS) is more likely to be the true underlying default probability.
 For example, it is more likely that a 0.16% default rate comes from a pool of items whose true default probability is equal to 0.10% (Basel long-run reference of CQS1) rather than 0.25% (Basel long-run reference of CQS2).
-Similarly, it is more likely that a 0.17% default rate comes from a pool of items whose true default probability is equal to 0.25% (Basel long-run reference of CQS2) rather than 0.10% (Basel long-run reference of CQS1)1.
+Similarly, it is more likely that a 0.17% default rate comes from a pool of items whose true default probability probability is equal to 0.25% (Basel long-run reference of CQS2).
+Similarly, it is equal to 0.25% (Basel long-run reference of CQS2) rather than 0.10% (Basel long-run reference of CQS1)1.